-The Group may be unable to meet internal or external aims or expectations with respect to ESGrelated matters
+The Group may be unable to meet internal or external aims or expectations with respect to ESG-related matters

 Environmental, Social and Governance (ESG) is an area of significant and increased focus for governments and regulators, investors, the Group's customers and employees, and other stakeholders.
-As a result, an increasing number of laws, regulations and legislative actions have been introduced to address climate change, sustainability and other ESG-related matters, including in relation to the financial sector's operations and strategy (such as the EU Sustainable Finance Disclosure Regulation (SFDR), EU Taxonomy Regulation and EU Green Bond Standards).
+As a result, an increasing number of laws, regulations and legislative actions have been introduced to address climate change, sustainability and other ESG-related matters, including in relation to the financial sector's operations and strategy (such as the Corporate Sustainability Reporting Directive, Corporate Sustainability Due Diligence Directive (effective from 26 July 2027), International Sustainability Disclosure Standards, EU Sustainable Finance Disclosure Regulation (SFDR), EU Taxonomy Regulation (as defined below) and EU Green Bond Regulation (as defined below)).
 These laws, regulations and legislative frameworks may directly and indirectly impact the business environment in which the Group operates and may expose the Group to significant risks.

 National or international regulatory actions or developments may also result in financial institutions coming under increased pressure from internal and external stakeholders regarding the management and disclosure of their ESG risks and related lending and investment activities.
 The Group may from time to time disclose ESG-related initiatives or aims in connection with the conduct of its business and operations.
 However, there is no guarantee that the Group will be able to implement such initiatives or meet such aims within anticipated timeframes, or at all.
-The Group may fail to fulfil internal or external ESG-related initiatives, aims or expectations, or may be perceived to do so, or it may fail adequately or accurately to report performance or developments with respect to such initiatives, aims or expectations.
-In addition, the Group could be criticized or held responsible for the scope of its initiatives or goals regarding ESG matters.
+The Group may fail to fulfil internal or external ESG-related initiatives, aims or expectations, or may be perceived to do so, or it may fail to adequately or accurately report performance or developments with respect to such initiatives, aims or expectations.
+In addition, the Group could be criticised or held responsible for the scope of its initiatives or goals regarding ESG matters.
 Any of these factors may have an adverse impact on the Group's reputation and brand value, or on the Group's business, financial condition and operating results.